learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Introduction_to_make_and_Makefiles.md

 #### Rule

 Rules put the above together and link together the prerequisites to the target and define the recipes ```make``` will carry out for the designated target.
-By default, the first target of the first rule in the Makefile will be run by ```make```, other rules would have to be explicitly referenced by ```make target-name```.
+By default, the first target of the first rule in the Makefile will be run by the ```make``` command.

 Rules are typically defined in this template below:
 <pre>